 - When to test your child's blood sugar.

-- Your child's usual symptoms of low and high blood sugar (hypoglycemia and hyperglycemia).
+- Symptoms to watch for.
+Describe your child's symptoms of low or high blood sugar and how to treat them.

 Author: Healthwise Staff